hexdump0815/imagebuilder/systems/allwinner_h3/readme.md

 ## priority

-- on hold: no further activities planned so far, too old hardware and quite good armbian support as alternative
+- low: will be worked on and improved rarely

 ## special notes